Type

 Book stalls, where to find them?

-As we explained at the beginning of this article, book and rose stands can be found everywhere.
-We have also mentioned that the center of Barcelona is the main nucleus of the celebration.
-However, the center is not the only area where an authentic book and rose fair is organized.
-We indicate below, the squares, streets and avenues in which the greatest number of book sales stalls will be concentrated.
+As we have explained at the beginning of this article, book and rose stalls can be found everywhere.
+We have also mentioned that the center of Barcelona is the main core of the celebration.
+However, the center is not the only area where a real book and rose fair is organized.
+We indicate below the squares, streets and avenues where the largest number of book stalls will be concentrated.

-• Les Corts: Avinguda Diagonal, between Carrer Joan Güell and Carrer de Pau Romeva.
+• Les Corts: Avinguda de la Diagonal (between Carrer de Joan Güell and Carrer de Pau Romeva, on the sea side).

 • Sarrià - Sant Gervasi: Sarrià square.

 The Palau de la Generalitat joins the open day, so you can see its institutional and monumental spaces.
-The visit begins on the ground floor where you can see the Clavé Room, the Press Room and the Auditorium; and continues on the main floor: Tàpies Room, Torres García Room, Government Room, Sant Jordi Chapel, Sacristy and Sant Jordi Room.
-You can also visit the open spaces: Patio del Naranjos, Gothic Gallery, Gothic staircase and the Gothic patio.
+The visit starts on the first floor where you can see the Sala Clavé, the Press Room and the Auditorium; and continues on the main floor: Sala Tàpies, Sala Torres García, Sala del Gobierno, Capilla de Sant Jordi, Sacristy and Salón de Sant Jordi.
+You can also visit the open spaces: the Naranjos courtyard, the Gothic Gallery, the Gothic staircase and the Gothic courtyard.
+At 1:00 p.m. and 6:00 p.m. you can listen to the auditions of the Carilló del Palauand at 7:00 p.m. there will be sardana dancing.

 Other cultural spaces that open their doors

-• Ateneu Barcelonès: where outstanding texts of Catalan literature are read (time yet to be confirmed).
+• Ateneu Barcelonès: where outstanding texts of Catalan literature will be read (schedule to be confirmed).

 Date